9 Sneaky Signs You Could Have Inflammation

 Don't feel like yourself?
 Low-grade inflammation causes changes in neurotransmitter activity and brain functioning, which research suggests makes the brain more susceptible to depression.
 And, inflammation may also prevent anti-depressants from working as effectively in some individuals.

 This means signs of depression—new onset or changes in severity—often signal some level of inflammation.
-Looking for ways to reduce inflammation while also seeking professional help is a good idea for mental and physical health, so check out these tips to support mental health through diet.
+Looking for ways to reduce inflammation while also seeking professional help is a good idea for mental and physical health.

 4. You Have New Digestive Issues